What is Assisted Living?

 At Peristyle Residences, our team of healthcare professionals takes pride in providing exceptional assisted living services in the greater New Orleans area.
 Please contact us for a tour of one of our senior living residences today.
 You can also visit our FAQ’s page to read commonly asked questions by families.

-PERSONAL CARE SERVICES PROVIDED BY PERISTYLE RESIDENCES
+OUR PERSONAL CARE SERVICES

 Family members are often faced with the difficult decision of when to provide care for their elderly relatives.
 This decision varies by individual and situation, but generally, answering a series of questions about the senior’s ability to perform activities of daily living (ADLs) will help determine if assisted living is necessary.
 It’s important to note that there are many levels of senior housing, including independent living, memory care, and skilled nursing, so the following questions are critical to answer if your elderly loved one is struggling with ADLs.